diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/opendis.md

 ## Quickstart

-For impatient folks, here is how to launch a multi-threaded OpenDis computation on in the case where the current directory contains the `opendis.sif` container image and all necessary OpenDis input files:
+For impatient folks, here is how to launch a multi-threaded OpenDiS computation on in the case where the current directory contains the `opendis.sif` container image and all necessary OpenDiS input files:

 ```bash
 apptainer exec opendis.sif python3 test_frank_read_src_exadis.py
 ```

-## Detailed usage for the OpenDis container
+## Detailed usage for the OpenDiS container

-This section presents different ways to use the OpenDis image.
+This section presents different ways to use the OpenDiS image.
 For more details about Apptainer commands, please look at [this tutorial](/en/documentation/use/apptainer-image/#apptainer--crash-course).

 ### Introduction

-OpenDis is a parallelized open-source software designed to simulate and analyze dislocations in crystalline materials at the mesoscale.
+OpenDiS is a parallelized open-source software designed to simulate and analyze dislocations in crystalline materials at the mesoscale.
 The code license can be accessed from outside the container as follows:

 ```bash
 opendis_path=$(apptainer exec opendis.sif ls /gnu/store | grep opendis)